New Bremen, OH Demographics

 A map of New Bremen's Population by Race

-Of the 1,265 places in Ohio, New Bremen is the 403rd most populous.
+New Bremen is ranked the 414th most populous place in Ohio, out of 1,265 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+New Bremen was ranked the 403rd most populous place in the 2020 Census.

 New Bremen's White Population